Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Fused Computation and Communication

 As described earlier, our approach performs communication at a granularity of a \emph{slice}.
-The size of each slice is set to match the output computed by one or more WGs (user parameter).
-In the example shown in Figure~\ref{fig:superOp}, a slice is equal to two output embedding vectors and is computed by two WGs.
-For example, \emph{WG 20} and \emph{WG 30} compute slice A on node 0.
+The size of each slice is set to match the output computed by one or more WGs.
+In the example shown in Figure~\ref{fig:dlrm_fusedOp_example}, \emph{WG 20} and \emph{WG 30} compute slice A on node 0.
 While there can be multiple WGs responsible for computing a single slice, the remote communication to move the slice is initiated by the last WG that finishes the corresponding slice.
-In the example shown, assume \emph{WG 30} finished its computation for slice A after \emph{WG 20} (e.g., due to wavefront scheduling effects).
+In the example shown, assume \emph{WG 30} finished its computation for slice A after \emph{WG 20}.
 Then, a thread from \emph{WG 30} will issue the remote communication (Remote PUT) to move slice A to node 1.
 We track the completion of logical WGs corresponding to every slice to identify the last completing WG and trigger communication accordingly.
 Implementing All-to-All using point-to-point transactions allows the communicating WGs to move the slice data to the destination in a layout required by any subsequent kernel (e.g., the interaction operation in DLRM).
 The output data can be shuffled at a slice granularity without requiring explicit shuffling or rearrangement.
 In our approach, we generate output with the shape: \{local batch size, (numTables $\times$ embedding dimension)\}, which can then be passed to the \emph{interaction} operator.

-In our approach, we maintain two sets of flags (not shown in Figure~\ref{fig:superOp}) per GPU to synchronize WG communication and determine the end of communication.
-First, we maintain a \emph{WG\_Done} bitmask per slice where each bit indicates the completion status of the logical WGs (iteration in task loop).
+\emph{Book-keeping Flags:} In our approach, we maintain two sets of flags (not shown in Figure~\ref{fig:dlrm_fusedOp_example}) per GPU to synchronize WG communication and determine the end of communication.
+First, we maintain a \emph{WG\_Done} bitmask per slice where each bit indicates the completion status of the logical WGs.
 This bitmask is used to identify the last finishing WG and issue remote communication.
-Second, we maintain a \emph{sliceRdy} flag per slice (both locally computed and received remotely) to indicate if all the individual slices have been received (or computed) and are ready for consumption by subsequent kernels.
+Second, we maintain a \emph{sliceRdy} flag per slice (both locally computed and received remotely) to indicate if all the individual slices have been received or computed.
+The \emph{sliceRdy} flags are set by GPUs computing and communicating the slices and thus are allocated in symmetric memory.
+The receiver GPUs poll on \emph{sliceRdy} flags to determine if the slices are ready for consumption.